wenchiyang/carracing-gym/README.md

 and a simpler observation space.

 State consists of four consecutive images of STATE_W x STATE_H pixels.
-If the render mode is "state_pixels", the states are in colors.
-If the render mode is "gray", the states are in grayscale.
+If the render mode is `state_pixels`, the states are in colors.
+If the render mode is `gray`, the states are in grayscale.

 The reward is -0.1 every frame and +1000/N for every track tile visited, where N is the total number of tiles visited in the track.
 For example, if you have